| 1. INTRODUCTION:

 besides seeing me.
 Awful, huh?

 Like I said, when I knew Dr X I was clueless about natural healing.
-And
+And healing in general.
+And generally clueless.

-within an inch of my life while I was returning from looking at houses with a
+It wasn’t until years later when two guys built like refrigerators whomped me within an inch of my life while I was returning from looking at houses with a

 real estate woman other than my own (REAL-ESTATE INFIDELITY), leaving my mouth